CIOSC/CAS-Digital-Trust/README.md

 ## Scope of Scheme

-The scope of the scheme m**Trusted Digital Identities for use by Public Sector Services** ay include part or all the following:
+The scope of the scheme **Trusted Digital Identities for use by Public Sector Services** may include part or all the following:
 * **Persons in Canada:** all citizens and residents of Canada (including deceased persons) for whom an identity has been established in Canada.
 * **Organizations in Canada:** all organizations registered in Canada (including inactive organizations) for which an identity has been established in Canada; and/or,
 * **Relationships in Canada:** of persons to persons, organizations to organizations, and persons to organizations.